 The discussions will be led by Dr. Norma Mandel

 Norma Mandel is a lecturer in the Education Program at Barnard College and was a contributor to "One Woman's Work: The Visual Art of Celia Laighton Thaxter."
 She received a Ph.D. in English from the Graduate Center of the City University of New York.

-NOTE: Copies of the books will soon be available at the reference desk on the second floor of the library.
-Please call the library at 845-352-5700, ext.
-243.
+NOTE: Those attending the April 4 discussion are responsible for obtaining their own copy of the book.
+After April 4, copies of the other books will be available at the reference desk on the second floor of the library.

 The Mayor of Casterbridge by Thomas Hardy